andygruber/FH-Burgenland-ThesisBook/README.md

-# LaTeX-Builder Documentation
+# FH Burgenland Thesis Book LaTeX template

 ## Overview

-LaTeX-Builder is a template repository designed to streamline the process of building and releasing LaTeX documents.
-You can either fork this repository or directly use the "Use this template" button on GitHub to get started.
+This template is based on the original work from Dominik Thiede (https://www.linkedin.com/in/dominik-thiede/).

+The GitHub Workflow for automation with Actions is based on the [LaTeX-builder](https://github.com/andygruber/LaTeX-builder) repository.

 ## Usage

+For information on the usage of the LaTeX template see [here](USAGE.md).

 ### **GitHub Action Workflow**

 - **Building**: Automatically compiles all `*.tex` files located in the repository root.
 - **Accessing Outputs**: Post-compilation, the resulting PDF files can be accessed from the build artifacts.
 - **Triggers**: The workflow is activated after commits to the `main` branch, any `release/*` branches, or upon pull requests to these branches.
 - **Releases**: On creating and publishing a release, the any PDF file will be appended to the release.
-If it is just one PDF, it will be added in the form of `<reponame>_<tagname>.pdf` (e.g., `LaTeX-builder_v0.0.1.pdf`).
-If there are more PDFs than one, the original name of the PDF will be appended after the `tagname` (e.g., `LaTeX-builder_v0.0.1_demo.pdf`).
+If it is just one PDF, it will be added in the form of `<reponame>_<tagname>.pdf` (e.g., `FH-Burgenland-ThesisBook_v0.0.1.pdf`).
+If there are more PDFs than one, the original name of the PDF will be appended after the `tagname` (e.g., `FH-Burgenland-ThesisBook_v0.0.1_demo.pdf`).

 #### Setup
 To ensure the release workflow functions optimally, grant the necessary read/write permissions by navigating to: `Repo-Settings -> Actions -> General -> Workflow permissions`.